 This class will put the MSc courses at Strathclyde in a position to provide students with the opportunity to analyse bonds and the markets in which they are traded in more depth than is possible at the moment.

 Find out more in the class outline for Fixed Income Analysis class outline.

 The course aims to give you a foundation in the theory and practice of management accounting.
 It emphasises the role of the management accountant in helping the owners and managers of a business to make decisions.

 Different accounting information is required for different purposes: conventional cost accounting emphasises product costs for the allocation of costs between the cost of goods sold and inventories; decision-relevant costs provide information to help managers make resource allocation decisions; and responsibility accounting, cost control and performance measurement focus on both financial and non-financial information.

 This course provides an introduction to the theory and practice of management accounting.
 It covers management accounting principles and their relevance to the business environment.
 It further involves a detailed exploration of the uses of management accounting information in the financial decision making process.

-For the empirical projects all members of the class will be supplied with data relating to some issue in finance, and a preliminary list of hypothesis or questions to be addressed.
-You will be expected to expand the range of hypotheses to be considered.
+For this project, you will be supplied with data relating to some issue in finance or accounting, and a preliminary list of hypothesis or questions to be addressed.
+You will be expected to expand the range of hypotheses to be considered and ways in which the hypothesis can be tested.
 Whilst all members of the class will consider the same issue the data sets will differ from one person to another.

 Learning & teaching

-Every class will either have a class test or assignment during Semester 1 and 2.
-The exams for all classes will take place at the end of the semester in January and June.
+Every class will either have a class test or assignment during semesters 1 and 2.
+Exams will take place at the end of each semester in December and April/May.

 Fees & funding